A Hennepin County judge ruled that the NFL violated Minnesota law in the way they suspended Pat and…

-Now comes Plan B for the Vikings.
+Plan B for Vikings D-line?

 Although the legal ruling against Pat Williams and Kevin Williams was a legal blow and is still subject to appeal, with a court defeat in hand, the Vikings have to be considering playing the first four games of the 2010 season without the Williams Wall in place.
 The potential exists that if the expected appeal of the decision is forwarded through the legal system, a decision as to whether to allow the suspensions to proceed could delay the process until as late as November.
 However, the Vikings have to start looking at the depth at the defensive tackle position.